 How can you include the level of completion in your Gantt chart?
 Simply add a new column next to each task.
 Change the cell format to show percentages.
 A more sophisticated solution would be to store the percentages in a value list.
 This way you can simply select the percentages from the drop-down menu.

-ADD MILESTONES: A milestone in project management is an intern checkpoint.
+ADD MILESTONES: A milestone in project management is like a checkpoint.
 It represents a status which has to be reached or an activity to be completed.
-In our diagram, a milestone is just a task of length zero.
+In our diagram a milestone is just a task of length zero.
 A milestone can be highlighted in red color:

 Tools for creating project Gantt charts